 First-Party vs Third-Party Cookies: Why First-Party Is the Way to Go

-Cookies used for advertising – almost always third-party – collect and share information via vast networks about users from millions of websites.
+Cookies applied for advertising – almost always third-party – collect and share user data through vast networks about visitors from millions of websites.

 Think of it like this:

 There are three rooms connected by a corridor.
 In each there is one person (website).

 These three people share the corridor, but there is no way for them to communicate with each other; they are essentially three information silos.